everyleaf/hotwire_ja/turbo/handbook/streams.md

 You can render any number of stream elements in a single stream message from a WebSocket, SSE or in response to a form submission.

+Also, any `<turbo-stream>` element that's inserted into the page (e.g. through full page or frame load), will be processed by Turbo and then removed from the dom.
+This allows stream actions to be executed automatically when a page or frame is loaded.

 </details>